 - Ensure that decorative lights are in good working order and used in accordance with the manufacturer’s instructions.

-Also, NFPA’s new Christmas tree report is now available, providing the latest statistics on Christmas tree fires in U.S. homes, including these key findings (which reflect annual averages between 2014 and 2018):
+Also, the latest statistics from NFPA on Christmas tree fires in US homes include these key findings, reflecting annual averages between 2016 and 2020:

-- More than two of every five home Christmas tree fires started in the living room, family room, or den.
+- Approximately two of every five home Christmas tree fires started in the living room, family room, or den.

-- Electrical failures or malfunctions were factors in almost one-third (thirty-one percent) of Christmas tree fires.
+- Electrical failures or malfunctions were factors in more than one-third (34 percent) of Christmas tree fires.

-- In more than one-fifth (22 percent) of Christmas tree fires, some type of heat source, such as a candle or equipment, was too close to the tree.
+- In one-fifth (20 percent) of Christmas tree fires, some type of heat source was placed too close to the tree.

-For additional information and resources on how to safely deck the halls this holiday season that can be shared online, through social media and/or as printouts, visit our winter holidays page.
+Visit our winter holidays page for additional information and resources on how to safely deck the halls this holiday season.
+These resources can be shared online, through social media, and/or as handouts.